TrashMonks/misc_qud_tools/README.md

 qud_grab.py reads the Caves of Qud patch notes from Itch and converts them into a wiki format.
-It can be run as a script which grabs the most recent hundred (or more by editing the code), but the read_patch_notes function can also be called on individual pages to convert them (e.g. for large updates which don't get recognized as patch notes due to not having a date or version number in the title).
+It can be run as a script which grabs the most recent hundred (or more by editing the code), but the read_patch_notes function can also be called on individual pages to convert them (e.g. for large updates which don't get recognized as patch notes due to not having a date in the title).

 glimmerstats.py is a script which generates a wiki table for the probability of different numbers of esper hunters appearing at different levels of psychic glimmer.